Technological Carbon Dioxide Removal🔗

 Equity Considerations🔗

-- Methods like direct air capture and enhanced mineralization would demand large amounts of energy.
+- Methods like direct air carbon capture and storage would demand large amounts of energy.

 - Many of the technological carbon removal approaches have not been developed at scale yet and pose unknown risks and consequences to the communities they are situated within.